 - 26 Portuguese Desserts To Let Your Hair Down 2022

 This cake’s texture is very particular, as it is not only dense and rich but also very gummy.
 However, the center is gooey and sweet with a toasty hint from the caramelized edges.
-Give this popular Caribbean comfort food a try if you want something new but simple.
+Give this amazing Dominican recipe a try if you want something new but simple.

 Seeing as the Caribbean is well-known for rum, it’s not a surprise that the Bahamian Rum Cake is so popular.
 This cake features the typical cake ingredients such as vanilla, nutmeg, eggs, and butter, but with a special rum twist that will surely impress you.